Map Ink Blog

 Frankly My Dear… a free desktop

 In 1936 Margaret Mitchell wrote Gone With the Wind, the story of Clayton County, Georgia, and Atlanta during the American Civil War and Reconstruction.
-She tells the story of Scarlett O’Hara, the spoiled daughter of a well-to-do plantation owner, who must use every means at her disposal to come out of the poverty she finds herself in.”
-I’ve yet to see the movie or read the book, but I know it includes everyone’s classic tell-off “Frankly my dear, I don’t give a damn.”
-This summer we have an intern working for us who is really into hand-written type.
-Brittany and I decided to collaborate on a Atlanta print / GWTW inspired screensaver.
-Click here to download and brighten up your desktop.
-The post Frankly My Dear… a free desktop appeared first on JHill Design.
+She tells the story of Scarlett O’Hara, the spoiled daughter of a well-to-do plantation owner, who must use every means at her disposal to come out of the poverty she finds herself in.

 A HISTORY THROUGH BOTTLES